 Published March 6, 2021.
-Open access. | Gallery ❯ |
+Updated March 4, 2024.
+Open access. | Purchase book ❯ |

 Uku Pacha Ground Snake (Atractus ukupacha)

-Reptiles of Ecuador | Serpentes | Colubridae | Atractus | Atractus ukupacha
+Reptiles of Ecuador | Serpentes | Colubridae | Atractus ukupacha

 English common name: Uku Pacha Ground Snake.

-Spanish common name: Tierrera resplandeciente.
+Spanish common name: Tierrera Uku Pacha.

-Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (meaning “spindle”),14–16 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
+Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),14–16 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet ukupacha refers to Uka Pacha, which, in Inca mythology, represents the underworld.
 The name is used in allusion to the semi-fossorial habits of the species.1

 Acknowledgments: Special thanks to Diego Piñán for providing information on the natural history of Atractus ukupacha.